 Put simply, collateral is an asset that has value.
 Collateral can include the assets of a business or the owner, but not every asset can function as collateral when applying for business financing or loans.

 In fact, not all loans require you to offer assets as collateral.
 Collateral can be valuable when securing loans because it acts as a guarantee to lenders, but it can also be a considerable risk to you as a borrower.

 Does Collateral Impact Eligibility for a Business Loan?

-Small business lending is a volatile industry, so lenders are always looking for ways to reduce the related financial threats of providing a loan.
-Although you don’t need collateral to apply for all small business loans, it can be helpful to secure the loan you want with the best terms.
+Small business lending is a volatile industry, so lenders always look for ways to reduce the related financial threats of providing a loan.
+Although you don't need collateral to apply for all small business loans, securing the loan you want with the best terms can be helpful.

-The primary reason lenders require collateral for small business loans is to protect themselves from potential risks.
-Collateral acts as a guarantee, reassuring your lender that they won’t lose any money if a borrower fails to repay the loan.
+Lenders primarily require collateral for small business loans to protect themselves from potential risks.
+Small business loan collateral guarantees your lender that they won't lose any money if a borrower fails to repay the loan.